Central Park New York

 Planning a trip to New York?
 With over 60 million visitors annually, New York City is one of the most popular destinations in the world.

-There’s no end to the list of fun things to do in New York; from historic landmarks and popular museums to innovative galleries and big-city culture, New York has something to offer everyone, which is why planning a trip can become very exciting.
+There are endless fun things to do in New York.
+From historic landmarks and world-class museums to innovative galleries and big-city culture, New York has something to offer everyone.
+So, you're probably excited to get planning your trip.

 Guided Tours of New York

 One of the most popular things to do in New York is to take a guided New York sightseeing tour.
-Start your visit with a comprehensive city overview-type tour, like the Big Bus Hop-On Hop-Off Tours which include stops at all the top sights and landmarks throughout the city and feature live narration on every bus.
+A great way to start your visit with a comprehensive city overview tour, like the Big Bus Hop-On Hop-Off Tours.
+These include stops at all the top sights and landmarks throughout the city and feature live narration on every bus.

 Once you have a feel for the city layout, you’ll be in good shape to start exploring the sights and visiting attractions.